kohlidevops/DockerZeroToHero/README.md

 #### Docker Desktop

 Docker Desktop is an easy-to-install application for your Mac, Windows or Linux environment that enables you to build and share containerized applications and microservices.
-Docker Desktop includes the Docker daemon (dockerd), the Docker client (docker), Docker Compose, Docker Content Trust, Kubernetes, and Credential Helper.
-For more information, see Docker Desktop.

 #### Docker registries